Sign up for the Author Queen Writing Society’s Spring Season

 We found and channeled tremendous energy and creative through imaging our queendom.
 Both to get into our own expertise as well as empowering us.
 The queendom is a creative effective method to access your own power and help you write your book based on your expertise and power.

 This August 12 – 15 2021 in Sonoma, CA

 Sonoma Weekend retreat – Two-day instructional intensive.
 We will work with you on your social media, your publishing options, and your marketing platforms.
 Bring your computer, this is a hands-on affair!

 Reserve your space! – Cbramkamp (at) gmail.com

 We want to help you release the book stored in your soul, begging to be heard.

 Wild Writing Wednesday Prompts for Practice & Play

 Supported by the Literary Arts Committee, Nevada County Arts Council.
 Workshop leaders – Sands Hall and Catharine Bramkamp.

-The event will be held the first Wednesday of the month from 4:30PM to 6:00PM
+The event will be held the last Wednesday of the month from 4:30PM to 6:00PM